 Sarracenia: American Pitcher

 Sarracenia, or the American pitcher, is a cold-hardy perennial native to North America.
 They occur naturally in the eastern regions of the United States, from northern Florida through the New England states.
-Their range also extends into Canada, from the eastern provinces to the Great Lakes where winters can be as low as -30F!
+Their range also extends into Canada, from the eastern provinces to the Great Lakes where winters can be as low as -30°F!

 Grow Sarracenia as container plants in a very sunny location.
 They love sun!
 In fall, plants will stop growing and go dormant.
 Many will drop their pitchers at this time.
-In winter, while dormant, Sarracenia can withstand brief frosts of 20°F with minimal protection.
+In winter, while dormant, Sarracenia can withstand frosts of 20°F with minimal protection.
 Look for new growth in spring.

-• Their appearance changes with the seasons.
+• Photos show summer growth.
+Appearance changes with the seasons.

 • Inventory changes monthly and seasonally.